 For the DeLong Company, Tim suggests selling 25% of the crop through contracts when it’s planted in the fall, 25% if the crop comes out of winter well, and then sell the remaining 50% at the elevator after harvest.

 If you plan to sell to the Cargill feed mill in Kansas City, you will need a contract as they have limited storage on site; however, their food-grade mills do either forward contracting or spot contracting.

 What are the test weight and moisture level requirements?

 |Grain Millers (IA)||Oats||38 lbs (accept down to 36 lbs with a discount)||10%-13.5%|

 |DeLong Company (WI)||Soft Red Winter Wheat||Target 60 lbs (usually get 56-58 lbs)||13.5%|

 |Cargill (MO)||Soft Red Winter Wheat||58 lbs||13.5% (discount over 13.5%)|

 |Hard Red Winter Wheat||57 lbs||13.5% (discount over 13.5%|

 How do I predict prices?

 Margaret Smith also spoke about pricing and marketing for straw, a topic that was so packed with information, I’ll share it in its own blog.
-The next shared learning call will address Best Management Practices for growing small grains on March 10 from 12:00-1:00 PM.
-Email email@example.com if you’re interested in joining the call and check out our Rotationally Raised video series on PFI’s youtube page.
-For more information on growing small grains, visit our small grains resource page.
+Check out the next shared learning call recap about For more information on growing small grains, visit our small grains resource page.